joerivanveen/each-domain-a-page/each-domain-a-page/readme.txt

 Just point a domain that you own to your WordPress installation.
 In WordPress, create a page for that domain.
 The slug should be the domain name without 'www' and with the .'s replaced by hyphens.

-You can see it working on my own domain: wordpresscoder.nl, which shows a special page with slug 'wordpresscoder-nl' on my joerivanveen.com blog (joerivanveen.com/blog/wordpresscoder-nl is the same).
+You can see it working on my own domain: wp-developer.eu, which shows a special page with slug 'wp-developer-eu' on my joerivanveen.com blog (joerivanveen.com/blog/wp-developer-eu is the same).

+Since 1.5.0 it works with custom post types as well (e.g. WooCommerce products, FAQ posts, portfolio posts), let me know if you have a custom post type that doesn't work, so I can investigate.

 = Benefits: =